mkevinstever/openconnect-android/README.md

 ### Current status: cannot type username and password on connect(won't pop-up UI for let user type these), but other bugs has been fixed.
-You can directly generate APK after download this repository and run ./gradlew assembleDebug

 # OpenConnect for Android